-The ADC process is shown in figure below:
+We can see the ADC process in the figure below:

-An analog signal continuously changes with time, in order to measure the signal we have to keep it steady for a short duration so that it can be sampled.
-We could measure the signal repeatedly and very fast, and then find out the right time scale. or we could measure the signal at different timings and then average it.
-Or preferably we can hold the signal for a specific duration and then digitize the signal and sample the value.
-This is done by a sample and hold circuit.
-For, at least the time required for digitization, it keeps the value stable.
-Figure shows the circuit for sampling and holding of a signal.
+An analog signal continuously changes with time.
+In order to measure the signal, we have to keep it steady for a short duration so that we can sample it.
+We could measure the signal repeatedly and very fast and then find out the right time scale, or we could measure the signal at different times and then average it.
+The last preferable option is that we can hold the signal for a specific duration and then digitize the signal and sample the value.
+We can do this using a sample and hold circuit.
+For at least the time required for digitization, it keeps the value stable.
+The below figure shows the circuit for sampling and holding a signal.

 We keep the switch normally open, and when we want to find a measurement, we close the switch momentarily.

 On the output of (S/H), a certain voltage level is present.
-We assign a numerical value to it.
-The nearest value, in correspondence with the amplitude of sampling and holding signal, is searched.
-And this value cannot be just any value, it should be from a limited set of possible values.
-It depends on the range of the quantizer and the range in given in a power of 2 i,e 2n (28 = 256, 210=1024 etc).
+It assigns a numerical value to it.
+Then search for the nearest value in correspondence with the amplitude of the sampling and holding signals.
+And this value cannot be just any value; it should be from a limited set of possible values.
+It depends on the range of the quantizer, and the range is in a power of 2, i.e.,e 2n (28 = 256, 210=1024 etc.).

 The following table shows the performance of different ‘n’ bit ADCs.
-If the number of bits is greater, then the frequency is lesser and time consumed is also greater.
-On the other hand, the error minimizes as the number of bits is increased.
+If the number of bits is greater, then the frequency is less and the time consumption is also greater.
+On the other hand, the error minimizes as the number of bits increases.
 The maximum sampling rates have also been indicated in the table.

 The most common types of analog to digital converters available are: